Giuseppe Galderisi: Managerial career

 On 25 October 2011 he signed a one-year deal with sleeping giants U.S. Triestina Calcio until the end of the season.
 The season turned out to be a particularly troubled one due to massive financial issues that ultimately led to many players' departures during the winter transfer market, no salaries being paid for most of the season, relegation and even the cancellation of the club from Italian football.

 In July 2012 he was announced as new head coach of hometown club Salernitana, who were just promoted back into professionalism, but he left after getting only one point in three games.

-Later in January 2014, he was named new head coach of Portuguese top flight strugglers S.C.
+Later in January 2014, he was named the new head coach of Portuguese top-flight strugglers S.C.
 Olhanense, a club owned by an Italian consortium and with a squad featuring several players formerly of Serie A. He left the club by the end of the season after failing to save it from relegation.

-He returned into management in November 2014 to take over at struggling Lega Pro team Lucchese, not being confirmed for the following season despite succeeding in saving them from relegation.
+He returned to management in November 2014 to take over at struggling Lega Pro team Lucchese, not being confirmed for the following season despite succeeding in saving them from relegation.
 He returned at Lucchese in March 2016, signing a contract until June 2017.
 Galderisi's contract got terminated on 27 March 2017.

 On 26 November 2018, he returned to the first club he managed, Gubbio, at the time in the 15th place in Serie C. Galderisi left the club on 23 May 2019.

 On 18 February 2020, he was hired by Serie C club Vis Pesaro.
 He was fired by Vis Pesaro on 3 November 2020 following a poor start to the 2020–21 season.

 On 14 December 2021, Galderisi returned into management as the new head coach of Serie C club Mantova, replacing Maurizio Lauro.
 He was dismissed on 12 April 2022 following a negative string of results, with Lauro being reinstated as head coach.

+On 3 April 2023, Galderisi was hired by relegation-battling Serie C club Gelbison, agreeing on a contract until 30 June 2024.
+During his stint at the club, he failed to keep Gelbison into professionalism as they lost to Messina in the relegation playoffs, and consequently left the club.